rust-console/gba/book/src/ch03/gba_prng.md

    Still, every once in a while you might find some page old page intended for compatibility with the `rand()` function in the C standard library that'll talk about something _crazy_ like having 15-bit PRNG outputs.
 Stupid as it sounds, that's real.
 Avoid those.
-We almost always want generators that give us uniformly distributed `u8`, `u16`, `u32`, or whatever size value we're producing.
+Whenever possible we want generators that give us uniformly distributed `u8`, `u16`, `u32`, or whatever size value we're producing.
 From there we can mold our random bits into whatever else we need (eg: turning a `u8` into a "1d6" roll).
 2) **How long does each generation cycle take?** This can be tricky for us.
 A lot of the top quality PRNGs you'll find these days are oriented towards 64-bit machines so they do a bunch of 64-bit operations.
 You _can_ do that on a 32-bit machine if you have to, and the compiler will automatically "lower" the 64-bit operation into a series of 32-bit operations.
 What we'd really like to pick is something that sticks to just 32-bit operations though, since those will be our best candidates for fast results.
-As with other benchmarking related things, we can use [Compiler Explorer](https://rust.godbolt.org/z/JyX7z-) set for the `thumbv6m-none-eabi` target as a basic approximation, which we'll do in this section.
-Of course, not every instruction is the same time to execute, but basically less ASM is better for us.
-If you wanted to be even more precise you could also try to coax rustc to spit out the ASM directly (though `xbuild` makes that a hair tricky) and then pick through that and use the [execution times](http://problemkaputt.de/gbatek.htm#armcpuoverview) listed in GBATEK to figure out a total cycle cost, or you could even try to make some sort of benchmarking harness for the GBA itself if you were really dedicated.
+We can use [Compiler Explorer](https://rust.godbolt.org/z/JyX7z-) and tell it to build for the `thumbv6m-none-eabi` target to get a basic idea of what the ASM for a generator looks like.
+That's not our exact target, but it's the closest target that's shipped with the standard rust distribution.
 3) **What is the statistical quality of the output?** This involves heavy amounts of math.
 Since computers are quite good a large amounts of repeated math you might wonder if there's programs for this already, and there are.